 As of April 2020, the method for setting up US taxes has changed.

 - If you're new to Shopify, then refer to Setting up US taxes.

-- If you already use Shopify and need to update your settings, then refer to Using the new US taxes feature.
+- If you already use Shopify and need to update your settings, then refer to Registration-based taxes in the US.
 If you aren’t registered to collect sales tax in any states currently listed in your tax settings, then you can remove them.

 - If you already use Shopify and don't yet have access to the new tax setup, then refer to Setting up US taxes - classic.